The Broadcasters Guide to HD vs SD Streaming for Live Video

 Video aspect ratio is another concept that is important to understand before dissecting SD and HD video streaming.

-Aspect ratio describes the width to height ratio of a video.
+The aspect ratio describes the width-to-height ratio of a video.
 This also uses pixels to measure, but the figure is reduced to a simple ratio.
 For example, a video with 1920 × 1080 resolution has an aspect ratio of 16:9.

 16:9 is currently the standard aspect ratio for most streaming, however, 1:1 and 16:9 are common for mobile streaming.
 4:3 used to be the standard aspect ratio for full-screen television, but that has since been replaced with 16:9 after wide-screen TVs became the norm.